DECODED: GEN ALPHA EDITION

 3. both annoyed and confused

-Being a young (not according to these teenagers apparently 23 is old now) TA, week by week I have gathered an accumulation of words these children have said to me and me either finding out by how many times they are being repeated so I naturally put the pieces together, or by making the mistake of asking them myself.
+Being a young (not according to these teenagers apparently 23 is old now) TA, week by week, I have accumulated a bunch of words these children have said to me, and I either find out by how many times they are being repeated, so I naturally put the pieces together, or by making the mistake of asking them myself.

-Nothing will humble you more than working in a school with the new generation of kids.
-Everything you thought you were up to date with or thought was common knowledge to you….
-It absolutely is not to the kids who are between 7-10 years younger than you.
+Nothing will humble you more than working in a school with this new generation of kids.
+Everything you thought you were up to date on or thought was common knowledge… turns out you’re wrong!

-So if you are a young adult thinking of working in a school, this blog is just for you.
-A little guide into what to expect, so you’re welcome.
+So if you are a young adult thinking of working in a school, this blog is for you.
+A little guide on what to expect, so you’re welcome.

-2025 was a year for expanded vocab, going into work last year was constant confusion on what my ears were trying to grasp and very hard to keep up with, but i did.
+2025 was a year of expanding vocab.
+Going into work last year was constant confusion about what my ears were trying to grasp. it was very hard to keep up with, but I did.

 I’ve been able to add the top 10 words your kids might be saying and what they mean.